-Block Seminars bring together professors and students from various CEMS institutions.
+Block Seminars bring together professors and students from various CFMS institutions

-Subjects derive from different cultural and academic perspectives; many topics are not a part of the universities' standard curricula.
+Subjects derive from different cultural and academic perspectives; many topics are not a part of the universities' standard curricula

-Depending on when Term 1 begins at different CEMS institutions, Block Seminars can take place between August and mid-October.
-As the Block Seminar is a mandatory element of the programme that can under no circumstances be postponed, it is the student's responsibility to make sure that they will be able to attend a Block Seminar at the beginning of the programme.
+Depending on when Term 1 begins at different cems.org/am during Term 2 of the preceding CEMS institutions.
+Block Seminars can take place between August and mid-October.
+As the Block Seminar is a mandatory element of the programme that can under no circumstances be postponed, class attendance is mandatory.
+It is the student's responsibility to make sure that they will be able to attend a Block Seminar at the beginning of the programme.
 The Block Seminar accounts for 3 ECTS credits and students receive a grade.